 VKDB usually occurs early in the first week of life or out to 6 months in infants without proper treatment.

-“Babies who are only breastfed and don’t get a vitamin K shot right after birth are 81 times more likely to have bleeding in the brain from one week to six months old,” said Valentine.
+“Babies who are exclusively breastfed and don’t get a vitamin K shot right after birth are 81 times more likely to have bleeding in the brain from one week to six months old,” said Valentine.
 “Infants with this bleeding disorder have a 20% chance of dying.”

 What are the signs of vitamin K deficiency bleeding?